-However, further financial support from State or other will be required to fully realise the vision.
+Financial support from State Government will be required to fully realise the vision.
 For sustainable marine and coastal management, additional resources will be needed to:

-- support quality Wadawurrung engagement to increase resourcing for marine and coastal management and partnerships - support research partnerships and modelling in order provide gaps in knowledge for marine and coastal management - acquire land for increased habitat connections, biodiversity outcomes and refuge areas in response to climate change - incentivise private landowners to protect habitats for example, fencing for stock exclusion, blue/teal carbon (carbon/nitrogen credits), and conservation habitats in coastal areas - provide access for all abilities infrastructure - assess coastal hazards and erosion and implement corrective actions - assess impacts of climate change and beach profile on Hooded Plover breeding success and undertake research into methods for mitigating scouring impacts on nesting sites and juvenile feeding potential - carry out marine spatial planning and modelling for asset management.
+- support quality Wadawurrung engagement to increase resourcing for marine and coastal management and partnerships - support research partnerships and modelling in order provide gaps in knowledge for marine and coastal management - acquire adjacent land for increased habitat connections, biodiversity outcomes and refuge areas in response to climate change - incentivise for private landowners in adjacent areas to protect habitats for example, fencing for stock exclusion, blue/teal carbon (carbon/nitrogen credits), and conservation habitats in coastal areas - provide access for all abilities infrastructure - assess coastal hazards and erosion and implement corrective actions - assess impacts of climate change and beach profile on Hooded Plover and beach-nesting bird breeding success and undertake research into methods for mitigating scouring impacts on nesting sites and juvenile feeding potential - carry out near-shore reef and marine habitat mapping.